FabianObster/sgboost/README.md

 library(mboost)
 ```

-For a dataframe `df` and a group structure `group_df`, this example fits
+For a data.frame `df` and a group structure `group_df`, this example
-a sparse-group boosting model and plots the coefficient path:
+fits a sparse-group boosting model and plots the coefficient path:

 ``` r
 library(sgboost)